 The Department of Athletics supports Lafayette’s mission by providing student-athletes with exceptional educational and athletic opportunities.

 The store welcomes many common forms of payment (cash, checks, credit cards, gift cards).
-In addition, students may charge purchases to their student account using their Lafayette ID.
+In addition, students may charge purchases to their student account or Pard Dollars using their Lafayette ID.
+For online website sales, the store can only accept credit cards and student charge as payment types.
 Balances due on purchases charged to a student account are available and payable online along with other student account activity at finadmin.lafayette.edu/pay-bill.
 Remember that past-due balances on your student account may result in delays with course registration and other implications.

 Printing and Copy Services provides printing and bulk mailing services to all members of the Lafayette community.
 Color and black-and-white printing are available at reasonable rates for items such as posters, postcards, envelopes, thesis printing, buttons, folders, and other similar items.

 The Counseling Center provides confidential individual, couples, and group counseling, consultation, and educational programs to help students learn how to identify and meet their interpersonal, emotional, developmental, and academic goals.
 Counseling provides students with opportunities to generate fresh perspectives, try out new behaviors and attitudes, and develop greater self-understanding.
 The center staff strives to provide services in a manner that is positive, empowering, and respectful of the diversity of the Lafayette community.
 All services are included with tuition; no insurance is needed.
 The staff provides referrals to local mental health providers for students whose concerns typically require long-term psychotherapy or those students who are seeking other mental health services that are not provided by the center.